mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/rainbow-brush.rst

 Uncheck **Pressure** and check **Distance** to make the rainbow paint itself over distance.
 The slider below can be |mouseright| to change the value with keyboard input.

 .. image:: /images/brush-tips/Brushtip-Rainbow_3.png
-    :alt: select distance parameter for the hue
+    :alt: Select distance parameter for the hue.

 When you are satisfied, give the brush a new name and save it.